Interdisciplinary Major or Minor

 - The health science emphasis provides preparation for medical, dental or other health-related professional schools; for graduate programs in biological or biomedical sciences; or entry-level research positions with pharmaceutical or biotechnology companies.

-- The exercise science emphasis provides background for careers in exercise physiology/fitness, sports medicine, biomechanics, physical therapy, or occupational therapy.
+- The exercise science emphasis provides background for careers in exercise physiology and fitness, sports medicine, biomechanics, physical therapy, or occupational therapy.

 - The cytotechnology emphasis is offered in affiliation with professional programs of cytotechnology at UW-Madison, the Marshfield Clinic, and the Mayo Clinic.
 Cytotechnology is the microscopic study of cells primarily for detection of cancer.
 This emphasis leads to a degree in Human Biology with eligibility for professional certification.